Meet the team

 distributed systems, scaling blockchains, cryptoeconomic incentive analysis

 Zeta is an upcoming Assistant Professor at the Technical University of Vienna (TU Wien) in Austria.
 She is currently a post-doctoral blockchain researcher at TU Wien working with professor Matteo Maffei.
 She graduated with a PhD from ETH Zürich, advised by Roger Wattenhofer, and holds an engineering degree from the National Technical University of Athens and a masters degree from National Kapodistian University of Athens.
 She specializes in distributed systems, scaling blockchains via sharding and channels, and the analysis of cryptoeconomic incentives.
-Among other venues, she has published in Financial Crypto, AFT and SODA.
+Among other venues, she has published in USENIX Security, CSF, Financial Cryptography, AFT, AAAI, and SODA.
 Highlights of her research include the papers BRICK: Asynchronous Payment Channels, Cerberus Channels: Incentivizing Watchtowers for Bitcoin, and Divide and Scale: Formalization of Distributed Ledger Sharding Protocols.

 Dr. Pyrros Chaidos